She’s in Pussy Riot. He’s on the Far Right: How Maria Alyokhina and Dmitry Enteo Fell in Love

 “I learned in prison that a lot of people don’t believe in words.
 They only believe in the power of example.”

-Alyokhina declines to talk much about her with Enteo, which hadn’t been revealed in English media at this point.
+Alyokhina declines to talk much about her "friendship" with Enteo, as she prefers to call it, which hadn’t been revealed in English media at this point.
 She shakes her head emphatically.

 “No, thank god!
 This will be…” she trails off, then mimics the sound of an exploding bomb.
 She promises to email me a link to the article and says good night.